romankuchin/ica0002-2024/13-haproxy/README.md

 Your Agama application is accessible on VM-1 public HA URL.
 Even if almost all containers are down.
 Even if one HAproxy is stopped.
 Even if one Keepalived is stopped.
-Even if all together.

 Your Agama application is accessible on both public non-HA URLs.